 Each output has a protection diode with its cathode connected to the +24 VDC power supply through the input connector.
 This diode prevents damage to the output when it is connected to an inductive load.
-If you use an external supply as shown in Figure 1-7, a current path exists between the two supplies through the devices being controlled.
+If you use an external supply as shown in the previous illustration, a current path exists between the two supplies through the devices being controlled.
 Under normal circumstances, this practice is acceptable.
 However, some power supplies offer low impedance with respect to the power supply return when you turn them OFF.
-For example, in Figure 1-7, the main supply is turned OFF and the external supply is ON.
+For example, in the previous illustration, the main supply is turned OFF and the external supply is ON.
 Current from the external supply can energize the device connected to the output and turn it ON.
 To prevent this situation, make sure that both supplies are turned ON and OFF at the same time.
-Refer to Figure 1-8 for an alternative way to connect an external power supply.